aashishtimalsina/DjangoSimpleLibraryManagementSystem/README.md

 # Library Management System

-This is a Library Management System built using Django, a high-level Python web framework.
+This is a Library Management System built using Python Django, a high-level Python web framework.
 The system allows librarians to manage books, patrons, borrowing, and returning.

 ## Features